 - Alfred J. Kwak: The main theme, sung in the original Dutch by Herman van Veen.
 The ending theme halfway does it, but mixes around the order of chords in the second half of the progression.

-- "I Can Be Your Friend" from the VeggieTales video Are You My Neighbor?
+- "I Can Be Your Friend" from the VeggieTales story Are You My Neighbor?

 I'll see you in hell, Pachelbel!